-All faculty, staff and students have access to high-speed, multi-function print, copy and scan devices distributed throughout the Ross facilities.
-Some of these devices located in the faculty and department office areas also have network fax capability.
+All students have access to high-speed, multi-function print, copy and scan devices distributed throughout the Ross facilities.
+Without explicit faculty permission, students are not allowed to use the business hub printers located in faculty office areas.

 Secure and Confidential Printing

-A benefit of "Follow You" printing is that it provides very secure and confidential printing options.
-With traditional public and departmental printers, jobs are submitted to a specific printer (through a "queue") and printed near immediately, leaving the pages waiting to be picked up on the tray for anyone to read.
-"Follow You" printing holds the job until you swipe your University MCard (or type your UM login credentials on the keypad) at the device to identify that the job belongs to you.
+A benefit of "Follow Me" printing is that it provides very secure and confidential printing options.
+With traditional public and departmental printers, jobs are submitted to a specific printer and printed near immediately, leaving the pages waiting to be picked up on the tray for anyone to read.
+"Follow Me" printing holds the job until you swipe your University MCard (or type your UM login credentials on the keypad) at the device to identify that the job belongs to you.
 Only after this secure authentication is the job released for printing.

 Do's and Don'ts